cylwin/flowstate-markdown/README.md

 The app
 ===========

+You can try the app here : http://cylwin.github.io/flowstate-markdown

 The app is based on https://github.com/lepture/editor

 By default the session is set to 5 minuts.
 And the time beetween 2 types is 7 seconds.
 It's the duration that works the best for me.